yousuftufail/Unsupervised_Learning_3_Clustering_evaluation_2-standerisation-/README.md

 Using this information cluster the fish samples into four clusters, and compare the clusters to the fish species using a cross-tabulation.
 I have found that cross-tabulation reult is not promissing.
 I have further investigated and found very unstable variances.
 Therefore, standerisation applied on the data set that results in an excellent outcome.

+# Import modules for this example:

+1. pandas
+2. seaborn
+3. KMeans from sklearn.cluster
+4. matplotlib.pyplot
+5. StandardScaler from sklearn.preprocessing
+6. make_pipeline from sklearn.pipeline